 A tour to The Terracotta House and the site El Infiernito are the most popular things to do here.
 However, you can also enjoy a relaxing vineyard tour.

-Colombia’s capital city has a lot to offer.
+Colombia’s capital city has a lot to offer and it definitely belongs in this Colombia backpacking itinerary.

 For the culture junkies, there are a plethora of Museums to choose from like the famous Museo del Oro and the Museo de Botero.